-- 4.4 In deciding whether to use approximate projections or not, the Scheme Actuary should take into account that, even with very stable financial conditions ruling over the period of projection, the value of liabilities in respect of active and deferred members can rise very rapidly and that the value of pension liabilities can rise as well as fall depending on the nature of the pension payments, on mortality experience and on annuity rates. - 4.5 The Scheme Actuary should satisfy himself that the value of the assets represents their true value (usually they will have been audited or can be verified from statements from investment managers).
-Adjustments should then be made to reflect the estimated distributable proceeds on an orderly wind-up of the scheme commencing on the effective date. - 4.6 The Scheme Actuary should be aware that there are certain circumstances as set out in Statutory Guidance and guidelines issued by the Pensions Board in which there is a negative Actuarial Statement but where the Trustees may not be required to submit a Funding Proposal under Section 49.
+- 4.3 In deciding whether to use approximate projections or not, the Scheme Actuary should take into account that, even with very stable financial conditions ruling over the period of projection, the value of liabilities in respect of active and deferred members can rise rapidly and that the value of pension liabilities can rise as well as fall depending on the nature of the pension payments, on mortality experience and on annuity rates. - 4.4 The Scheme Actuary should satisfy themselves that the value of the assets represents their true value (usually they will have been audited or can be verified from statements from investment managers).
+Adjustments should then be made, if necessary, to reflect the estimated distributable proceeds on an orderly wind-up of the scheme commencing on the effective date.
+In determining whether an adjustment is necessary, it would normally be acceptable to rely upon the bid value provided by the appropriate party (e.g. investment manager).
+Where the Scheme Actuary is aware that additional adjustments are warranted, this should also be taken into account. - 4.5 The Scheme Actuary should be aware that there are certain circumstances as set out in Statutory Guidance and guidelines issued by the Pensions Authority in which there is a negative Actuarial Statement but where the Trustees may not be required to submit a Funding Proposal under Section 49.